-• Step three:
+Step three:

 We retain a clear copy of the response provided by the online right to work check (storing that response securely, electronically or in hardcopy) for the duration of employment and for two years afterwards.
+The copy will then be securely destroyed.